WildlifeConservationSocietyCI/WelikiaDisturbance/disturbance_model_notes/disturbance_model_notes.md

 ## Custom Fuel Models

 Hardwood forest types are based on model F9 [@scott_standard_2005; @anderson_aids_1982].
-Where average loads for 1 hr 10 hr and 100 hr fuels were available for northeastern forest types the values were substituted [@reinhardt_fire_2015].
-The remaining fuel attributes remained the same as the base model.
+Where average loads for 1 hr, 10 hr, and 100 hr fuels were available for northeastern forest types the values were substituted into the custom fuel model [@reinhardt_fire_2015].
+The remaining fuel attributes were carried over from the base model.
 The USFS community types were cross-walked to the NY State Heritage community classification so fuels could be assigned for our landscape.

+[cross walk table]

 ## Fuel Moisture
-Region specific initial fuel moistures [@reinhardt_fire_2015].
+Region specific fuel moistures were used as start conditions in FARSITE [@reinhardt_fire_2015].
 All freshwater wetland communities (marshes, shrub-swamps and forested wetlands) were initialized with a wet fuel profile, all other communities with burnable fuel types were initialized with a moist fuel profile.

 | Size Class       | Very Dry | Dry | Moist | Wet |
 |------------------|---------:|----:|------:|----:|